aws-samples/aws-health-aware/README.md

 9. Scroll to the bottom and **click** the *checkbox* and **click** *Create stack*.
 10. Wait until *Status* changes to *CREATE_COMPLETE* (roughly 2-4 minutes or if deploying in a secondary region, it can take up to 30 minutes).

-## AHA With AWS Organizations on Management Account using CloudFormation
+## AHA With AWS Organizations on Management or Delegated Administrator Account using CloudFormation

 ### Prerequisites